 - Alternatives to in-person final examinations are being implemented: Final assessments will be conducted remotely.
 Your course professor will have additional information for you.

+A. Clinical courses are running in the Fall for 2nd year, 3rd year and 4th year students in the hospital.
 Students should register for all courses including clinical and labs as per the Course Sequence Guide posted under “Resources for Current Students” on the Faculty of Nursing website https://www.uwindsor.ca/nursing/345/resources-current-students

 A. No, the building is secured and the general and SIM lab spaces are not open.